 - Each teacher/examiner must record the speaking and listening test for all candidates they examine. - Centres must check well in advance that a suitably quiet room is available and that their recording equipment is working.
 Please avoid rooms that are too close to a playground, recreation room or noisy classroom.
 Unnecessary background noise must be excluded. - The recording equipment and the CD(s) should be tested in situ before the actual test, ideally with one of the candidates.
 It is essential that new unrecorded CDs are used.
 These must be supplied by the Centre.
 A recorder with external microphones is recommended so that separate microphones can be used for the candidate and the teacher/examiner.
 If only one microphone is used, it should be placed facing the candidate.
 With a softly-spoken candidate, the microphone should be placed nearer to the candidate before the start of the test.
-Please do not adjust the volume control during an examination.
-(Note that it is permissible to use audio cassettes, but the use of CDs and digital recording is strongly preferred.) - Each recording should be introduced clearly by the teacher/examiner as follows:
+Please do not adjust the volume control during an examination. - Each recording should be introduced clearly by the teacher/examiner as follows: